dftrpa/dftrpa.github.io/README.md

-RPAF is a Local Density Approximation functional based on the correlation energy of the uniform electron gas by using a renormalized random phase approximation (RPA) screened interaction.
+RPAF is a Local Density Approximation functional based on the uniform electron gas by using a renormalized random phase approximation (RPA) screened interaction.

 For more details about the functional see <paper `reference goes here>.